Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 Here's another rare nonmana-related land.
 Maze of Ith won't aid you resource capabilities, but it can instead tap whenever an opponent's creature swings at you.
 At the point, you target one of the attackers, untap it, and prevent all combat damage that would be dealt to or by it for the turn.

 This essentially shuts down an attacker every unit; since that creature's combat damage is prevented, even if you don't block it, you won't suffer any direct damage.
 This awesome and reusable stall tactic doesn't have any price or trade-off other than its inability to produce mana.
 A superb defensive tactic for any deck, but remember that since you need to target, Maze can't impact enemies with the shroud or hexproof traits.
 That said, since it isn't legendary, you're able to field as many duplicates as you like.

 1. The Two-Type Land Set

-Most lands that can provide two mana types comes with some sort of gimmick or limitation, like entering tapped unless you pay two life or face multiple opponents.
+Most lands that can provide two mana types come with some sort of gimmick or limitation, like entering tapped unless you pay two life or face multiple opponents.
 Additionally, many don't bear the basic types of the mana colors they produce, preventing them from supporting type-dependent effects.
 Enter the "two-type" land cards, each entering the field untapped and ready to produce one of two types of mana with no errata.
 Additionally, each wields the basic land classifications of the colors it produces, helping them benefit certain effects (like the swamp-reliant ability of Cabal Coffers).